Not Afraid: Live performances

+"Not Afraid" has become a mainstay at Eminem's concerts since 2010, with him typically performing it as the final song before his "Lose Yourself" encore.

 On June 2, 2010, Eminem performed "Not Afraid" in France on the set of the French show Le Grand Journal.

 On June 5, 2010, Eminem performed "Not Afraid" on Friday Night with Jonathan Ross.
 In celebration of the then-upcoming release of Treyarch-developed shooter game Call of Duty: Black Ops, video game publisher Activision organized many artists to perform at the Electronic Entertainment Expo 2010 (E3 2010)—which took place at the Staples Center in Los Angeles—including Eminem.
 Joined by Blink-182 drummer Travis Barker, Eminem performed songs from his album, including "Not Afraid", "Love the Way You Lie" and "Won't Back Down".
 At E3 2011, a choir, as well as hypeman Mr. Porter sung with Eminem during the chorus of "Not Afraid", while his band played with an orchestra.
 The audience presumed the performance was over; however, Eminem shortly returned to the stage to end with "Lose Yourself".
 News distributor PR Newswire wrote, "Eminem ignited the crowd as he closed the all-star event".
 Matt Elias of MTV News also praised the show, and said that "Eminem performed an electrifying set ..., crushing any doubts that he is truly back in the game".
 Antony Bruno of Billboard called the performance "a literal bang" while Seve Appleford of Rolling Stone wrote, "The rapper marched along the catwalk with his usual intensity, previewing new songs from next week's release Recovery."
 Activision reportedly spent six million dollars on party costs.